Before You Buy: EV Charging Basics

 Should I Buy an EV if I Don’t Have a Home Charger?

 Many, but not all new EV purchases come with a Level 1 charger to get you started.
 If you purchase a new EV and own your home, you will most likely want to add a Level 2 charging station to your property.
-Level 1 will suffice for a while, but the charging time is 11-40 hours to fully charge vehicles, depending on their battery size.
+Level 1 will suffice for a while, but the charging time is 11-40 hours to fully charge vehicles, depending on the battery size.

-How Many Amps are Needed to Charge an Electric Car?
+How Many Amps Are Needed to Charge an Electric Car?

 Do You Need 110v or 240v to Charge an Electric Car?